jez/pandoc-markdown-css-theme/src/index.md

 The source code is extremely tweakable.[^tweakable] A small set of CSS variables control a large number of font and color settings: you don't have to hunt down all the places that need to be changed to tweak the design.
+As a proof of concept, see [this page](paper/), which tweaks the default theme slightly.
+Of course, the code is open source and you're welcome to copy the theme files and completely overhaul them if desired.

 [^tweakable]:
   {-} When changing things like the font family or font size, the thing that